madhurendra186ms-max/Trading-app-test/docs/requirements/04-index-selection-engine.md

 ## Inputs / Outputs
 - Input: 20-year historical index/options data.
-- Output: ranked top-5 index list stored in Postgres.
+- Output: ranked top-5 index list available to the live service; persist it in PostgreSQL only when history or scheduled reuse is required.

 ## Dependencies
-- Module 3 (historical data store).
+- Historical input files or Module 3 when historical data must be retained.